Breadcrumb

 The Unit

-A Fragility Fracture Management Unit has as its main objective to reduce the risk of new fractures and falls through a comprehensive and multidisciplinary approach, ensuring the prescription and adherence to osteoporosis treatment, and providing the patient with tools to improve their mobility.
+The main objective of the Fragility Fracture Management Unit is to reduce the risk of new fractures and falls through a comprehensive and multidisciplinary approach, ensuring the prescription of and adherence to osteoporosis treatment, and providing the patient with tools to improve their mobility.

 Projects and resources